 If you want to propel your 3D printing journey far, I’d start off using other people’s designs but learning how to design and slice at the same time.

-This will be an invaluable skill in the future, and if you want to personalise 3D prints, it’s necessary to be able to do that.
+This will be an invaluable skill in the future, and if you want to personalize 3D prints, it’s necessary to be able to do that.

 Regardless of what you think about slicing, it really is necessary to get the job done.
 There are several hundred different slicing programs out there, some professional ones costing over $1,000 but at early stages, the free ones will do just fine.